PaulNwams/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 7 ' script that adds execution permission to the owner, the group owner and the other users, to the file hello' Task 8 ' script that sets the permission to the file hello with conditions' Task 9 'Write a script that sets the mode of the file hello to this:'
+Task 10 ' script that sets the mode of the file hello the same as olleh’s mode'